Connecticut Labor Laws Guide

 The main goal is to reduce, or ideally, eliminate the possibility of workplace injuries, illnesses, and fatalities.

-Special attention to the enforcement of standards is paid to construction sites, where compliance officers are more likely to visit for inspections.
+Special attention is paid to the enforcement of standards at construction sites, where compliance officers are more likely to conduct inspections.

-Inspections can occur due to various factors, and be both scheduled and unscheduled.
+Inspections can occur due to various factors and can be either scheduled or unscheduled.

-Unscheduled inspections may come as a consequence of worker complaints, imminent danger reports, and in the worst case, fatalities.
+Unscheduled inspections may result from worker complaints, imminent danger reports, or, in the worst case, fatalities.

 Miscellaneous Connecticut labor laws

-Apart from the most important categories of laws and regulations, the state of Connecticut enforces some additional laws that may be applicable to your situation.
+In addition to the most important categories of laws and regulations, the state of Connecticut enforces specific supplementary laws that may be applicable to your situation.

 Here’s what else is regulated by the rule of law in Connecticut: